The Copenhagen canals are glowing with lights on the kayaks and decorations on the building on the Santa Lucia Parade, Copenhagen

 Santa Lucia Parade at Tivoli Gardens

 Santa Lucia Parade at Tivoli Gardens starts at 17:30 on December 13th.
-The candlelit procession starts at the Swing Carousel and ends near Little Tivoli.
+The candlelit procession starts at the Swing Carousel, passes through the gardens and ends near Little Tivoli.

 Santa Lucia Parade in Copenhagen Canals (Lucia I Kajak)

-Lucia I Kajak (Lucia in Kayak) or the Lucia Kayak Parade is a unique Santa Lucia celebration in Copenhagen canals.
+Lucia I Kajak (Lucia in Kayak) or the Santa Lucia Kayak Parade is a unique celebration in Copenhagen canals.

-Every year on Saint Lucia Day, many kayakers, decorate their kayaks with sparkling lights and garlands.
+Every year on Saint Lucia Day, about 400-500 kayakers decorate their kayaks with sparkling lights and garlands.

 Kayak Festival on the Copenhagen Canals, Denmark

-The kayak parade starts at the Kayak Republic/ Kayak Bar at 17:00 and goes via Nyhavn, Christianshavn, Blox, and Højbro Plads, and ends where they started.
-The entire parade takes about 2 hours and ends at 18:45 or 19:00.
+The kayak parade in Copenhagen starts at the Kayak Republic/ Kayak Bar at 17:00 and goes via Nyhavn, Christianshavn, Blox, and Højbro Plads, and ends where it began.
+The entire parade lasts about 2 hours and ends at 18:45 or 19:00.

-The kayakers will sing Santa Lucia songs at the stops near Nyhavn, Christianshavn, and by Højbro Plads.
+The kayakers will stop and sing Santa Lucia songs at the following five locations.

 They create a floating river of light through the Copenhagen canals.
 The reflection of light on the water makes the experience special in its own way.

-The combination of the historic harbor, colorful lights, and the beautiful procession is unforgettable and a much-loved highlight of the St. Lucia celebrations in Copenhagen.
+The combination of the historic harbour, colourful lights, and the beautiful Lucia procession is unforgettable and a much-loved highlight of the Copenhagen St. Lucia celebrations.

 Arrive early to secure a good spot at Nyhavn or Christianshavn.
 The event attracts a huge crowd to watch the illuminated kayaks gliding through the water.